bnenninger/Gravitoids/asteroids_from_scratch/README.txt

 Compilation:

 The executable size for this project is around 47 kB, considerably beyond the free limit for the Microvision compiler.
 Therefore, either a payed or evaluation license must be used to compile the software.
 However, this package includes precompiled code, so it should be possible to load onto a LandTiger board without any additional licensing needs.

+Source Code:
+All custom source code is stored in the source_code folder, and the Microvision project is stored in the project_code folder.
+This project references the code in the source code folder.